 How to Dissolve a Corporation in California?

-The corporate existence of a corporation registered with the State of California can be ceased in two ways:
+A corporation registered with the State of California can cease its corporate existence in two ways:

 Each way of dissolution has its grounds and specific legal procedure.
 While a corporation may be involuntarily dissolved under a court decree, the voluntary dissolution is carried out by a corporation’s shareholders, as well as in special cases by the Board of Directors.
-Leaving the topic of involuntary dissolution for a separate discussion, the voluntary dissolution will be addressed within this article.
+This article will address voluntary dissolution, leaving involuntary dissolution for a separate discussion.

 What are the Laws Covering the Issue of Voluntary Dissolution of a Corporation in California?